bradgwest/bradgwest.github.io/_posts/2021-05-13-thoughts-after-first-se-role.md

 ---
-title: "Observations On Software Engineering: Two Years In"
+title: "Observations On Software Engineering"
 ---

-I recently left my first software development job after two and a half years in the role.
-During that time I primarily focused on building data systems for processing analytic events of a SaaS platform.
+I recently left a development role during which I primarily focused on building data systems for processing analytic events of a SaaS platform.
 This post shares a few lessons I learned.